- Movie Reviews

 Children aged five to eight will also be frightened by scary visual images and will also be disturbed by depictions of the death of a parent, a child abandoned or separated from parents, children or animals being hurt or threatened and / or natural disasters.

-Children of this age may also find the above-mentioned scenes scary
+Children in this age group may also find the above-mentioned scenes scary.

 There are some mild romantic references in this movie, including:

 There is some mild coarse language in this movie, including:

 Goosebumps 2: Haunted Halloween is a funny horror flick for tweens and teens that achieves the balance between genuinely scary moments and comic relief.
 For younger children who are particularly sensitive, some of the imagery and characters may be a little too scary, so parents should consider this before viewing.
 It is not suitable for under eights and parental guidance is recommended for the 8 to 12 year old group.
 Otherwise, the film could be a great introduction to the horror genre, with plenty of thrills.

 The main messages from this movie are that you can face your fears and that team work is important.

 This movie could also give parents the opportunity to discuss with their children:

 Tip: Leave out the first A, An or The